The Architecture of Agency Volume 6 Mechanisms for Honest Values

 Two scenes, apparently unrelated.
 In the first, a defamation suit: the plaintiff swears under oath that the reputation destroyed was worth millions; the defendant swears it was worth next to nothing; both numbers were manufactured for the occasion, both sides know it, and the court spends years and fortunes splitting the difference.
 In the second, a television panel: a pundit predicts with total confidence, is wrong, and is back the following week predicting with total confidence, because nothing in his world attaches any cost to having been wrong.

 These look like different failures — one about valuing, one about forecasting.
 They are the same failure.
 In both cases an institution asks people to report something private — what a thing is worth to them, how likely they believe an event to be — inside an incentive structure where the honest report costs money and the distorted one pays.
 Then the institution acts surprised when it harvests distortion.
 You cannot exhort your way out of this.
 Preaching honesty to people who are paid to lie is not a mechanism; it is a mood.
-The serious response is to redesign the game so that the honest report is the cheapest one available — so that lying, in either direction, hurts the liar first.
-This chapter is about two mechanisms that do exactly that: one for values, one for beliefs.
+The serious response is to redesign the game so that directional distortion carries a cost.
+This chapter examines two mechanisms designed to do that: one for valuation reports, one for beliefs.

 The Self-Assessment Trick